neugun/EASEQ-FISH/README.md

 ## Installation #

-`Point cloud registration and decoding scripts are inspired by SeqFISH and 3D-SeqFISH` can be installed with `pip`:
+`3D-SeqFISH` are inspired by SeqFISH and Point cloud registration and seqFISH decoding method, and it can be installed with `pip`:
 ```
    pip install 3D-SeqFISH
 ```